 - ¼ teaspoon smoked paprika

 - 1 tablespoon cooking oil

 - ½ yellow onion diced; about ¾ cup

 - 4-5 stalks celery diced; about ¾ cup

 - Add potatoes, garlic, and a generous amount of salt (about 2 tbsp) to a large pot.
 Cover with 1" cold water and bring to a boil.
-Cook until fork tender, about 10-20 minutes.
-You want the fork to pierce the potatoes without restraint but make sure the potatoes aren't crumbling.
-Drain the potatoes.
+Then turn the heat down so it's at a rolling simmer.
+Cook until fork tender, about 10-15 minutes total.
+You want the fork to be able to pierce the potatoes with little resistance but make sure the potatoes aren't crumbling.
+Then drain the potatoes.

-- Finely mince the garlic.
-Transfer potatoes to a large mixing bowl and set aside.
+- Pick out the garlic cloves and finely mince.
+Transfer potatoes to a large mixing bowl and set both aside.

-- While the potatoes are cooking, whisk together vinegar, water, sugar, mustard, paprika, ¼ tsp salt, and ¼ tsp pepper.
+- Whisk together vinegar, water, sugar, mustard, paprika, 1 teaspoon salt, and ¼ teaspoon pepper.
 Set the dressing aside.

-- Heat oil over in the same pot.
+- Heat oil over medium-high heat in the same pot.
 When hot, add onion and celery with a pinch of salt.
-Sweat over medium-high heat for 3-4 minutes or until onion starts to get translucent on the edges, stirring occasionally.
+Cook for 2-3 minutes or until onion starts to get translucent on the edges, stirring occasionally.
 Add garlic and dressing, making sure to get all the sugar and spices.
 Simmer for 1 minute.